 In an ideal world, of course, being transgender would be about as relevant to the job application process as having brown eyes.
 But in the current environment, accepting the unfortunate inevitability—or at least, the likelihood—of being outed may be an important first step depending on one’s individual situation.

 Trans employees experience abusive coworkers, unprepared employers, and cultural challenges.

 Once within the workplace, transgender workers face a slew of other difficulties: startling rates of outright abuse, well-intentioned but unprepared employers, and workplace cultures that punish trans employees for even indirectly revealing their identity.

 Transgender issues in the workplace that include frequent discrimination and harassment.

-Tragically, transgender employees frequently experience targeted harassment and discrimination in the workplace.
+While some trans friendly workplaces exist, tragically, transgender employees still frequently experience targeted harassment and discrimination in the workplace.
 While reported rates of such treatment vary, according to a 2011 survey, 90 percent of respondents claimed to have “directly experienced harassment or mistreatment at work.”